JPReeves77/AlphaPoint-Case-Study/README.md

   * eOTC Trading Platform
   * Data and Financial Products / Smart Baskets

-* Funding:

-AlphaPoint has raised a total of $23.2M over 6 rounds of funding, with the latest funding raised on Mar 5, 2020 from a Venture-Series round.
+* AlphaPoint has raised a total of $23.2M over 6 rounds of funding, with the latest funding raised on Mar 5, 2020 from a Venture-Series round.
 Past rounds of funding are as follows (Crunchbase, n.d., #):

   * June 14, 2018 Series A with 1 investor raising $15M
   * July 1, 2017 Non-Equity Assistance